akhileshdarjee/origin-cms/README.md

-**Start project for laravel 5.2.* **

-Below are the commands to kickstart your project:
+Start project for laravel 5.2.*, below are the commands to kickstart your project:

 1. `git clone -b master --single-branch https://gitlab.com/achieveee/laravel-crud.git`